rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-unix.md

 in a scripting language (e.g., Perl, Python, Ruby, PHP, Bash).
 And sometimes, it even involves writing a nicely efficient C program.

-*Unix programmers know enough of a shell (most typically bash, but sometimes tcsh) to tie everything together.*  Unix programmers know about pipes and other forms of file redirection, about environment variables, about command line parameters, and so on and so forth.
+*Unix programmers know enough of a shell (most typically bash [6], but sometimes tcsh) to tie everything together.*  Unix programmers know about pipes and other forms of file redirection, about environment variables, about command line parameters, and so on and so forth.

-*Unix programmers share.*  'nuff said [5].
+*Unix programmers share.*  'nuff said [7].

-As we proceed through this series of essays [6], we'll consider most of these issues in more depth.
-We'll visit a variety of useful tools, look a little at scripting, spend some time making Makefiles, considering tasks to automate, and so on and so forth.
+As we proceed through this series of essays [8], we'll consider most of these issues in more depth.
+We'll visit a variety of useful tools, look a little at scripting, and then spend some time making Makefiles, considering tasks to automate, and so on and so forth.
 It should be fun!

 ---

 **Exercises**

-Here are some tasks that can be solved in a variety of ways [7].
+Here are some tasks that can be solved in a variety of ways [9].
 Think about how you'd solve them (or, better yet, solve them).
 We'll discuss the strengths and weaknesses (and time constraints) of various approaches.
-You can use existing tools, write C programs, write scripts, or anything else within reason [8].
+You can use existing tools, write C programs, write scripts, or anything else within reason [10].

 * Given a DOS-formatted text file, one in which lines end with `\r\n` rather than just `\n`, convert it to a standard text file, one in which lines